The-going/evlproject/content/dovetail/porting/_index.md

-- first, we want to [channel IRQ events to the interrupt pipeline]({{< relref "dovetail/porting/arch.md#arch-irq-entry" >}}), instead of delivering IRQs directly to the original low-level inband handler (e.g. `handle_arch_irq()` for ARM).
-With this change in, the pipeline can dispatch events immediately to out-of-band handlers if any, then conditionally dispatch them to the inband code too if it accepts interrupts, or defer them until it does.
+- first, we want to [channel IRQ events to the interrupt pipeline]({{< relref "dovetail/porting/arch.md#arch-irq-entry" >}}), instead of delivering IRQs directly to the original low-level in-band handler (e.g. `handle_arch_irq()` for ARM).
+With this change in, the pipeline can dispatch events immediately to out-of-band handlers if any, then conditionally dispatch them to the in-band code too if it accepts interrupts, or defer them until it does.
 This change is a prerequisite for enabling the interrupt pipeline.